MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/teams-journey.md

 # How to sign up for a free 6-month Dynamics 365 Marketing trial

-The Dynamics 365 Marketing trial allows you to use the Marketing app to stay in touch with your webinar participants before and after hosting a webinar.
+The Dynamics 365 Marketing trial allows you to use the Marketing app to stay in touch with your webinar participants after hosting a webinar.
 You can send personalized registration materials, send surveys, and more to drive awareness and engagement.

 To sign up for a 6-month Dynamics 365 Marketing trial: